CloudandReact/TranslationComparison/README.md

 Experience the translation comparison in action at [https://frontendtranslator.onrender.com/](https://frontendtranslator.onrender.com/).

 **Please note:** There is a **limit of 35 words** for input to ensure efficient translation comparison due to my token limit.
+**First request can take up to 90 seconds to load** After that it is much faster.

 ## Project Structure